-Performs an SIMD divide of the two packed double-precision floating-point values in the destination operand (first operand) by the two packed double-precision floating-point values in the source operand (second operand), and stores the packed double-precision floating-point results in the destination operand.
+Performs a SIMD divide of the two packed double-precision floating-point values in the destination operand (first operand) by the two packed double-precision floating-point values in the source operand (second operand), and stores the packed double-precision floating-point results in the destination operand.
 The source operand can be an XMM register or a 128-bit memory location.
 The destination operand is an XMM register.
-See Chapter 11 in the IA-32 Intel® Architecture Software Developer's Manual, Volume 1, for an overview of an SIMD double-precision floating-point operation.
+See Chapter 11 in the Intel® 64 and IA-32 Architectures Software Developer's Manual, Volume 1, for an overview of a SIMD double-precision floating-point operation.